HL7/fhir-medmorph/input/pagecontent/usecases.md

 #### Provisioning Workflow

 The provisioning workflow involves the activities where by a PHA or a Research Organization published a Knowledge Artifact specific to a use case.
-The published Knowledge Artifact is then downloaded by the Backend Services App.
-The Backend Services App may subscribe to notifications from the EHR based on data present within the Knowledge Artifact.
+The published Knowledge Artifact is then downloaded by the Backend Service App.
+The Backend Service App may subscribe to notifications from the EHR based on data present within the Knowledge Artifact.
 The actors and steps involved in the workflow are as shown below.

 {::options parse_block_html="false" /}